Chapter 3 – Relationship to Clients – annotated

 Commentary

-[1] The purpose of the rule is to deal with actual knowledge.
+[1] The purpose of this Code rule is to deal with actual knowledge.
 Imputed knowledge does not give rise to disqualification.
 As stated by the Supreme Court of Canada in MacDonald Estate v.
-Martin, [1990] 3 SCR 1235, with respect to the partners or associates of a lawyer who has relevant confidential information, the concept of imputed knowledge is unrealistic in the era of the mega-firm.
-Notwithstanding the foregoing, the inference to be drawn is that lawyers working together in the same firm will share confidences on the matters on which they are working, such that actual knowledge may be presumed.
-That presumption can be rebutted by clear and convincing evidence that shows that all reasonable measures, as discussed in rule 3.4-20, have been taken to ensure that no disclosure will occur by the transferring lawyer to the member or members of the firm who are engaged against a former client.
+Martin, [1990] 3 SCR 1235, with respect to the other lawyers in the law firm of a lawyer who has relevant confidential information, the concept of imputed knowledge is unrealistic in the era of the mega-law firm.
+Notwithstanding the foregoing, the inference to be drawn is that lawyers working together in the same law firm will share confidences on the matters on which they are working, such that actual knowledge may be presumed.
+That presumption can be rebutted by clear and convincing evidence that shows that all reasonable measures, as discussed in Code rule 3.4-20 (Law firm disqualification), have been taken to ensure that no disclosure will occur by the transferring lawyer to the member or members of the law firm who are engaged against a former client.

 Annotations

-3.4-19 Rules 3.4-20 to 3.4-22 do not apply to a lawyer employed by the federal, a provincial or a territorial government who, after transferring from one department, ministry or agency to another, continues to be employed by that government.
+3.4-19 Code rules 3.4-20 to 3.4-22 do not apply to a lawyer employed by the federal, a provincial or a territorial government who, after transferring from one department, ministry or agency to another, continues to be employed by that government.

 Commentary